About Siuslaw Pioneer Museum

 Trustee, through 2024

 I was born and raised in Florence and graduated from Siuslaw High School in 2006.
-While attending school, I did the “usual” Florence field trips – going to the Pioneer Museum at its previous church location south of town, going to the fish traps on Whittaker Creek, and walking to BJ’s Ice Cream for peppermint ice cream.
+While attending school, I did the “usual” Florence field trips – going to the Pioneer Museum at its previous Lutheran Church location south of town in Glenada, going to the fish traps on Whittaker Creek, and walking to BJ’s Ice Cream for peppermint ice cream.
 My 8th grade class was the first to attend our current middle school, after our Christmas break.
 While attending school, I also enjoyed weekend camping trips to Camp Baker, which I continued to do throughout my tenure with the Boy Scouts of America, eventually obtaining Eagle Scout.

 I met my wife, Deanna in high school.
 In 2008 we welcomed our son, who continues to grow in this wonderful community.
 When he was 5, I began working for Oregon Pacific Bank, where I am currently employed.
 In addition to serving the community through that facet, I have also previously served on the boards of the Siuslaw Baseball Softball Association and The Boys & Girls Club of Western Lane County.
 Currently, I am the treasurer of Siuslaw Athletic Booster Club and president of the Last Resort Players.
 I am honored to be a board member of the Siuslaw Pioneer Museum.